deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 * Scenario squence
 Step1.
 Track The Face
 Step2.
-Apply to The Face Mosaic
+Set to The Face Mosaic
 Step3.
 Designate The Face Label
 Step4.
-Acqurie Result of The MAKA API
+Apply to The MAKA API with mosaic and face label Step5.
-Step5.
 Release The Face Mosaic
 Step6.
 Release The Face Label
 Step7.
 Release The Face Tracking